ComplianceAsCode/content/README.md

 distribution.
 On RHEL and Fedora you can use:
 `yum install scap-security-guide`.

+On Debian (sid), you can use:
+`apt install ssg-debian` for Debian guides.
+`apt install ssg-debderived` for Debian-based distributions (e.g. Ubuntu) guides.
+`apt install ssg-nondebian` for other distributions guides (RHEL, Fedora, etc.).
+`apt install ssg-applications` for application-oriented guides (Firefox,JBoss, etc.).

 If SCAP Security Guide is not packaged in your distribution or if the version that is packaged is too old, you need to build the content yourself and install it via `make install`.
 Please see the [BUILD.md](BUILD.md)